Claude Champion de Crespigny: Sporting

 Claude was a member of a very sporting family and was a successful polo player, he was selected for the Hurlingham Club team that traveled to compete in America in 1910.
 He won the Roehampton Cup in 1907 and 1908.
 It was said that he "can hunt like a hound, swim like a fish, run like a hare, and box like Jeffries."

 Personal life

-In 1904, he served as best man at the wedding of Herbert Spender-Clay (who attended Eton at the same time as Crespigny) to heiress Pauline Astor, the eldest daughter of William Waldorf Astor (later 1st Viscount Astor).
+In 1904, Crespigny served as best man at the wedding of Herbert Spender-Clay (who attended Eton at the same time as Crespigny) to heiress Pauline Astor, the eldest daughter of William Waldorf Astor (later 1st Viscount Astor).

-On 18 May 1910 Claude committed suicide age 37, and was found dead by the roadside at King's Cliffe in Northamptonshire.
+On 18 May 1910, he died by suicide age 37.
+He was found dead early in the morning by the roadside at King's Cliffe in Northamptonshire, with a gunshot wound to the head and a revolver with him.
 Claude had arrived at King's Cliffe from London the night before and upon his arrival, had "set out to walk in the direction of Apethorpe Hall, the residence of Leonard Brassey and Lady Violet Brassey, where he had been an occasional visitor."
-The physician and coroner concluded that a temporary madness may have been caused by influenza and repeated heavy falls whilst playing polo.
+The physician and coroner concluded that a temporary madness may have been caused by recent case of severe influenza and concussions from repeated heavy falls whilst playing polo.
 His younger brother, Claude Raul, became the fifth Baronet upon their father's death in 1935.